rickhowe/diffchar.vim/README.md

 For example, in diff mode:
 ![example1](example1.png)

-This plugin will exactly show the changed and added units:
+This plugin will exactly show the changed/added/deleted units:
 ![example2](example2.png)

 #### Sync with diff mode
 This plugin will synchronously show/reset the highlights of the exact differences as soon as the diff mode begins/ends.
 And the exact differences will be kept updated while editing.
+Note that this plugin does nothing if an `inline` item is set in the `doffopt` option and its value is other than `simple`.
+On plugin loading, the item is removed only if set by default so that this plugin can work.

 #### Diff unit
 This plugin shows the diffs based on a `g:DiffUnit`.
 Its default is 'Word1'